fernandank/github-deploy-overview/README.md

 eg.:
 ![alt text](https://iili.io/HPmaWjj.png)

+## Architecture

+### front
+Both HTML and CSS were created to be responsible, the <script> tag is placed after the body to read the DOM files and make the application run faster.

+### fetching API
+The app starts fetching the GitHub API that returns a JSON with informations of commits from a repository, using the inputs 1.
+Name of the repository 2.
+GitHub user that owns the repository

+### creating table
+After receiving the json file, we create two different sets with unique dates and authors date will be the header of the table and the first column, consecutively.

+To create the table we reference the HTML file with querySelectors, then, we populate the table with the sum of commits of the day per author.
+In this step, it was important to remove and append a new table, so if the user click on the buttom multiple times, the table doesn't append in itself.

+### showing commits of the day
+to be able to show the url from the commits of a specif day and author, we added an eventListener that append the commits url.
+There are cases of forked repos that the API doesn't bring the urls for the commits.
+To find the commits of a original repo, you just need to add it's information in a new search.

 ## Future Improvements
 * The table is emptied When clicking on a cell with the value 0;
 * the links for the commits shows in the first column of the table, I would rather show a cleaner list;
+* I've test the code with mocha and manually, but with more time and more complexicity added, I would like to run more testing.
+* Most functions depends on attibutes created outside their scope
 * For further developments, I would like to improve the experience by creating a react app.
 Because I relied a lot in the HTML tags I opted to deliver the project faster and working.